-Diviners would use a pendulum (a person would hold the pendulum by a string or chain) that would move by the asking of questions.
+Some people use a pendulum (one would hold the pendulum by a string or chain) that would move by the asking of questions.
 Some think it works by unknown scientific means.
 Others ask a spirit question using the pendulum for the answer.
-How the pendulum works are not by some unknown scientific means, some spirit guide or angel, but by evil spirits.
+How the pendulum works are not by some unknown scientific means, some spirit guide or godly angel, but by evil spirits!
 This is a form of divination which the Bible condemns (Deut.
 18:10-14; 2 Kings 17:17; Acts 16:16)

 One occult expert, the late Kurt Koch, related his experiences who were demonically affected by getting involved with the pendulum:

 Ex.
 26. A woman who had an organic disease went to be examined by a pendulum practitioner.
 A diagnosis was made and the medical treatment was prescribed through the use of a pendulum.
 The woman, who had a Christian outlook and attitude, afterwards felt as though she was being approached by unearthly forces.
 These strange assaults lasted for a few months.
 During this time she sought the help of a Christian minister because of the strange inner fear that gripped her.

 Ex.
 27. Since childhood a girl had had the gift of second sight.
 She often saw apparitions.
 She was also antagonistic towards religious matters.
 However, during a mission she accepted Christ as her Saviour.
 From that time on her resistance to the things of God was gone.
 But one day she fell ill and unknowingly went to a pendulum practitioner.
 Immediately her psychic disturbances and her resistance to the Bible and prayer returned.